RRenad/Graphics-Final/README.md

 gcc -o main main.cpp imageloader.cpp glm.cpp -lGL -lGLU -lglut -lm -lstdc++

 * There was a problem in most of the images that they appeared in a different colour (Light blue colour)
-    * This was fixed by trying many different images till we found the suitable ones.
+    * This was fixed by converting images to 24-bit depth.

 * Styling of robot and putting it in a certain position.
     * It was adjusted bs scaling and translating the robot.